mkouziakis/Algorithms/README.md

 # Algorithms
-Answers of an algorithm test I've been through.
+Answers of an algorithm test I've taken in the past.

 Questions: